Skip to main content

 Supraphysiologic estradiol levels achieved during ovarian stimulation can induce a temporary state of insulin resistance by interfering with insulin receptor function.

-This temporary state of is a critical physiological event.
+This temporary state of insulin resistance is a critical physiological event.
 While the body is designed to handle fluctuations in hormone levels, the degree and duration of this change during an IVF cycle represent a significant metabolic challenge.
 The efficiency of your body’s glucose management system is temporarily decreased, requiring the pancreas to work harder to maintain balance.

 Comparison of Common Ovarian Stimulation Protocols